Misclassified as Salaried or Exempt

 Executive Exemption

 In order for an executive to be considered exempt, they must be paid on a salary basis of no less than $455 a week.
-The employee must regularly direct work of at least two full-time employees and be given the authority to hire and fire employees from the company as a manager.
+The employee must regularly direct the work of at least two full-time employees and be given the authority to hire and fire employees from the company as a manager.

 Administrative Exemption